theoxo/CoinzAndroidGame/README.md

 ## License

-This software is provided under the GNU GPL license; please see the LICENSE file.
+This software is provided under the MIT license; please see the LICENSE file.

 ## Coursework notice